Heather Ridge Farm Is on a Sustainable Mission

 Carol: The tireless devotion our dogs show, their natural ability to work around livestock, and their inexhaustible energy on our behalf is truly inspirational.

 Edible: What do you and your pets do for fun?
 What's their perfect day?

 Carol: The dogs love going in the truck or walking up our mountain (the farm is a "hill farm" that goes over the top of our mountain).
 Their perfect day is a brisk walk up the hill to check on all the sheep, and then a trip to town to get a special snack to eat in the truck.

 Edible: How does your work influence how you think about your pets' health, diet, and happiness?

 Carol: Since running the mixed livestock farm for almost 15 years now, and learning so much more animal health issues, I do think about the pets differently.
-We have great vets who have taught us a lot, and expect us to be able to be our own vet work much of the time.
-I am much more comfortable researching and diagnosing problems, consulting with the vets, and treating the animals myself.
 Our pets are lucky to eat meats from the animals we raise.